Quick answer

 Start with project totals

 The first report should show total tracked time by project.
 This tells you which projects are consuming attention and whether effort matches the expected scope.
 Compare tracked time against the project’s budget or estimate.
 If the gap is growing, review the task breakdown before the project becomes unprofitable.
+A connected project time tracking workflow makes this review easier.

 • Review total hours by project.